jsakamoto/BlazorWasmPreRendering.Build/README.md

 }
 ```

-That is because the root component types and their insertion positions are specified inside of the prerendered HTML contents, not inside of your C# code when the render mode is `WebAssemblyRendered`.
+That is because the root component types and their insertion positions are specified inside of the prerendered HTML contents, not inside of your C# code when the render mode is `WebAssemblyPrerendered`.

 Moreover, on .NET 6, you can also use the **"persisting prerendered state"** feature.

-When the render mode is `WebAssemblyRendered`, this package injects the `<persist-component-state />` tag helper into the fallback page.
+When the render mode is `WebAssemblyPrerendered`, this package injects the `<persist-component-state />` tag helper into the fallback page.

 So what you should do is inject the `PersistentComponentState` service into your component and use it to store the component state at prerendering and retrieve the saved component state at the Blazor WebAssembly is started.

-Using the `WebAssemblyRendered` render mode and the persisting component state feature has **the significant potential to far improve the perceived launch speed of Blazor WebAssembly apps**.
+Using the `WebAssemblyPrerendered` render mode and the persisting component state feature has **the significant potential to far improve the perceived launch speed of Blazor WebAssembly apps**.

 For more details, please see also the following link.